IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Grid Horizontal Scrolling

-In order to achieve horizontal scrolling in Figma, you need to add the Grid inside a frame with a size smaller than the actual grid width and activate the clipping option from the property panel.
-Then you need to go to the `Prototype` tab at the top of the property panel and set the scrolling to horizontal.
-Another option for achieving the same result is by detaching the Grid Component and them reducing the frame size and activating the clipping option from the property panel.
-Then again you have to go to the `Prototype` tab at the top of the property panel and set the scrolling to horizontal.
+In order to achieve horizontal scrolling in Figma, you need to add the Grid inside a frame with a size smaller than the actual grid width and activate the clipping option from the properties panel.
+Then you need to go to the `Prototype` tab at the top of the properties panel and set the scrolling to horizontal.
+Another option for achieving the same result is by detaching the Grid Component.
+Afterwards you'd neet to reduce the frame size and then activate the clipping option from the properties panel.
 In Sketch and Adobe Xd, one way to achieve certain Grid dimensions, either as an absolute width or in relation to a parent group/container, is by adding a mask within the main group for the Grid.
 Simply insert a rectangle without any style and set its dimensions according to your needs, in the image below we have a Grid that is always exactly 800px wide.

 <img class="responsive-img" src="../images/grid_horizontal_scroll_rect.png" srcset="../images/grid_horizontal_scroll_rect@2x.png 2x" />